On the Nonlocaity in the Goulomb Gauge External Field Problem: Splitting of the Lorentz force

 When the charge leaves freely to infinity no net momentum exchange occurs.
 But if it is stopped at $\bf r$ a finite amount \reff{transf} of momentum is transferred from the combined field to the coil.
 I wonder whether this effect may be experimentally observed.

-Inside the solenoid the continuation of the external vector potential \reff{outside} is given by \reff{2a} and, as it is well known, the field there is homogeneous.
-Inserting this into \reff{B6aa} we find that, for a point charge revolving in a plan perpendicular to solenoid's symmetry axis on a circle around it, the two terms on the r. h. s. are equal to each other.
+Inside the solenoid the continuation of the external vector potential \reff{outside} is given by \reff{2a} and the field there is homogeneous.
+Inserting this into \reff{B6aa} we find that, for a point charge revolving in a plane perpendicular to solenoid's symmetry axis on a circle around it, the two terms on the r. h. s. are equal to each other.
 Therefore, the reaction to the centripetal force acting on the charge is distributed evenly between the field and the coil: the force experienced by the coil is the half of the force experienced by the revolving point charge.